yoavg/nlp2024-2025/ass4/README.md

 ## Part 3: Basic Statistics

 How many questions on average were generated for each pair?
 What is the distribution of number-of-questions over the entire set?
 How long on average is each question (choose a length metric that makes sense to you).
-Compare the numbers for your
+Compare the numbers to the ones in your annotated set.

 **Output of this part:**